 Whether made of natural fibers (such as down) or synthetic materials (often polyester), most pillows can be washed in the machine.
 They should be cleaned every three to six months to remove mold, bacteria, and odors.
-Read instructions on the tag to make sure the pillow is not dry-clean only.
+Read instructions on the pillow's tag to make sure it is not dry-clean only.

-It's best to use a front-loading washer, since pillows tend to float and stay dry in spots in a top-loading machine.
-Set the machine on the gentlest cycle, using warm water; add a small amount of a mild liquid detergent (powder detergent may leave a residue), then fill the tub loosely with your pillows.
+It's best to use a front-loading washer, since pillows tend to float and stay dry in certain spots when washed in a top-loading machine.
+Set the machine to the gentlest cycle, using warm water; add a small amount of a mild liquid detergent (powder detergent may leave a residue), then fill the tub loosely with your pillows.
 Repeat the rinse cycle to remove detergent completely.